-Old Norse was spoken by the Vikings living in Norway, Sweden, Denmark, Iceland and the Faroe Islands between 800-1350 AD.
+Old Norse is the language which was spoken by the Vikings living in Norway, Sweden, Denmark, Iceland, and the Faroe Islands between 800-1350 AD.

 While the original Old Norse language is dead, meaning that no one speaks it anymore, its closest offspring, Icelandic, still lives on.

 Where Norwegian has veered away from its Old Norse roots, modern Icelandic is still close enough that most Icelanders can read texts written during the Viking Age.